 - Severe paranoia

 Mental health in India is still a fairly new topic and the mental health myths and taboos attached to this subject are prevalent to this date.
 According to the National Health program by the Ministry of health and family welfare, 6% of Kerala’s population has mental disorders.
-1 in a 5 has some emotional and behavioral problems.
+1 in a 5 has some emotional and behavioural problems.
 Close to 60 to 70 million people in the country suffer from common and severe mental disorders.
 India is the world’s suicide capital with over 2.6 lakh cases of suicide in a year.
 WHO statistics say the average suicide rate in India is 10.9 for every lakh people.

 There are a few factors/ reasons that contribute to these reasons,

 Ignorance: the first and foremost reason being awareness and knowledge.
 People use words like ‘mad’ and ‘asylum’ carelessly.
 There are far too many derogatory and demeaning terms used to describe someone who is mentally not fit and this stigma or taboo coupled with ignorance and lack of awareness discourages people who are suffering to speak up and reach out for help.

-Lack of help: We have just 43 state run mental health institutions across the country.
-3800 psychiatrists available as against requirement of 11,500; 898 clinical psychologists as against 17250, 850 psychiatric social workers as against 23000, 1500 Psychiatric nurses as against 3000.
+Lack of help: We have just 43 state-run mental health institutions across the country.
+3800 psychiatrists available as against the requirement of 11,500; 898 clinical psychologists as against 17250, 850 psychiatric social workers as against 23000, 1500 psychiatric nurses as against 3000.
 That means there is only one psychiatrist for four lakh Indians and only 1,022 college seats for mental health professionals are set aside in India.

-No insurance for mentally ill: Insurance companies do not provide medical insurance to people who are admitted in hospitals with mental illnesses.
+No insurance for the mentally ill: Insurance companies do not provide medical insurance to people who are admitted to hospitals with mental illnesses.
 Admission to a good hospital is out of reach for some because of this.
 A good treatment doesn’t come cheap and without an insurance cover, it becomes even more difficult.